gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine hesitated.
-She remembered being with the Fourth Augmented and before that with her school friends, but she couldn't remember any specific people.
+She remembered being with the Fourth Augmented and before that with her school friends, but she couldn't remember specific people.
-Or her parents—she tried and failed to imagine their faces.
+Or her parents—she tried and failed to recall their faces.
-She could see the kitchen of the house her family had shared with two others in Hobart, though, and the blue and white bamboo bicycle that Akumé had stolen and then crashed.
+She could see the kitchen of the house her family had shared with two others in Hobart, though, and the blue and white bamboo bicycle that Akumé had stolen and crashed.

 *that's not your memory it's mine Akumé din't steal your bike de stole my scarf*